snafees/snafees.github.io/README.md

 ### Relevant Press Related to Advocacy & Other Things!

-You can find out more about my family's immigration story in this award-winning documentary produced by PBS, http://dreamwithmemovie.com/ Remember, this is just one of millions of American stories that showcase the undocumented American's struggle.
+You can find out more about my family's immigration story in this award-winning documentary produced by PBS, [#Dream With Me] (http://dreamwithmemovie.com/) Remember, this is just one of millions of American stories that showcase the undocumented American's struggle.
 Feel free to reach out if you have questions or would like to screen it at your organization!